 Decatur is a larger medium-sized city located in the state of Alabama.
 With a population of 54,264 people and 15 constituent neighborhoods, Decatur is the eighth largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Decatur is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Decatur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Decatur is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Decatur who work in office and administrative support (12.26%), sales jobs (11.58%), and management occupations (7.87%).
+There are especially a lot of people living in Decatur who work in sales jobs (11.05%), office and administrative support (9.02%), and management occupations (8.68%).

-The population of Decatur overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Decatur, 23.15% have at least a bachelor's degree.
+The education level of Decatur citizens is a little higher than the average for US cities and towns: 24.50% of adults in Decatur have at least a bachelor's degree.

-The per capita income in Decatur in 2010 was $24,756, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $99,024 for a family of four.
+The per capita income in Decatur in 2010 was $26,637, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $106,548 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.

-Decatur is a very ethnically-diverse city.
+Decatur is an extremely ethnically-diverse city.
 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
 Decatur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.95% of the city’s residents.
-Important ancestries of people in Decatur include English, German, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 13.36% of the city’s residents.
+Important ancestries of people in Decatur include English, Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Decatur is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and French.